The Past, the Present, and the Future

 So in my personal experience of being somewhat freed from a controlling spirit (it's a process!)
 I realized that healing of relationships is a crucial part of preparing to understand what God is doing in End Times.
 We not only have to open our hearts to those around us, but we have to be vulnerable in saying that we don't have all the answers and we need to focus on hearing and following the Holy Spirit rather than making rigid pronouncements about how Bible prophecy is going to play out.
 It's not easy for strong leaders to take this stand.

 So back to my easy chair and the uncomfortable task of living what I was teaching.
-Yes, I was really having to listen to the Holy Spirit for everything from the book title to the first few words "I am the Owner…" to every incident and plot turn.
+Yes, I was really having to listen to the Holy Spirit for everything from the book title to the first few words "I am the Builder…" to every incident and plot turn.
 It was excruciating in some ways, but rewarding at the same time.
 I had no idea I was going to write a short fictional work with nameless characters that didn't even mention God or Jesus.
 Unbelievable.

 But as I just put pen to paper (metaphorically, of course) on a nightly basis, I found that I could identify with many of the incidents and characters.
 I was able to pull from my own experience in the business world and in the Restoring Relationships classes I facilitated.
 It was an intriguing partnership with the Holy Spirit providing steady guidance at a conceptual level, but depending on my knowledge and my language at a detailed writing level.